vslokenb/semilep_vbs_base/README.md

 This output with the logo and software version confirms that the PocketCoffea environment is active and ready to be used.
 Now you can start running your analysis.

-# Manual installation in a Python environment
+# Manual installation in a Python environment (Alternative)

 If you only need to run PocketCoffea on your local machine and not on batch processing systems like HTCondor, you can install the package directly in a Python environment.
 You have several options for this, such as conda or virtualenv.